Forensic deepfake audio detection using segmental speech features: Introduction

-According to a recent survey \cite{khanjani2023audio}, the acoustic features currently utilized for deepfake audio detection can be categorized into four groups: short-term spectral features (MFCC, LPS, LFCC, IMFCC), long-term spectral features (CQCC), prosodic features (F0, energy, duration), and self-supervised embedded features (XLS-R).
+According to a recent survey \citep{khanjani2023audio}, the acoustic features currently utilized for deepfake audio detection can be categorized into four groups: short-term spectral features (MFCC, LPS, LFCC, IMFCC), long-term spectral features (CQCC), prosodic features (F0, energy, duration), and self-supervised embedded features (XLS-R).
 These features are computationally efficient, making them well-suited for automated detection tasks.
 However, they primarily rely on abstract representations, which lack direct interpretability, making it difficult to understand the specific audio traits being analyzed, an issue particularly critical in forensic settings, where things often have to be explained to a judge or jury.
+In real forensic casework, the central question is often not simply whether a recording is synthetic, but whether it is a deepfake of a particular speaker.
+This frames the task as a speaker-dependent comparison rather than a population-wide screening problem.
+In what follows, we therefore adopt a speaker-specific design that models the same talker across sessions and conditions.
+This framing motivates the discussion that follows on transparency and fairness.

 Because most deepfake audio detection models are trained based on these abstract features, they often operate as black-box systems that only provide a probability score for the audio being fake.
-As a result, these models fail to offer transparent evidence that humans can easily interpret.
-However, in forensic science, particularly within legal proceedings, model interpretability is not merely a desirable property but a fundamental requirement.
-Courts around the world require that scientific evidence be transparent, reproducible, and open to scrutiny.
-Legal standards such as the Daubert criteria \cite{farrell1993daubert}, as well as guidelines from the European Network of Forensic Science Institutes (ENFSI) and international norms like ISO/IEC 30107 \cite{iso30107}, emphasize that forensic conclusions must be explainable and traceable.
-While nonlinear models such as deep neural networks offer greater representational capacity, their opaque decision-making processes often lack clear justification.
-As a result of this opacity, deep learning based detection models have never been accepted as decisive forensic evidence in court, as this lack of transparency undermines the ability of expert witnesses to explain the basis of their conclusions and limits the opportunity for meaningful cross-examination.
+This limits the transparency of the underlying evidence.
+In forensic science, especially in evidence evaluation, interpretable methods should be preferred because they support clear reasoning, reproducibility, and scrutiny.
+Legal standards such as the Daubert criteria \citep{farrell1993daubert}, together with guidance from ENFSI on evaluative reporting and international norms like ISO/IEC 30107 \citep{iso30107} on testing and disclosure, emphasize validation, transparency of procedures, and the ability to explain conclusions.
+Nonlinear models such as deep neural networks can be used when they are properly validated and documented, but their opacity can make courtroom communication and cross-examination more difficult.